litek/node-dbal/README.md

   // returning result for "SELECT * FROM users WHERE id = 1"
 });

-// can also be passed to dbal.query db.query(sql).then(function(err, res) {
+// can also be passed to dbal().query db.query(sql).then(function(err, res) {
   // returning result for "SELECT * FROM users WHERE id = 1"
 });